cryoFIT/cryo_fit2/developer_only/developer_note.md

 	    Currently, with unknown ligand (e.g. DDB), automatic map_weight optimization doesn't work.
 	    With map_weight=x, cryo_fit2 runs but with "Number of atoms with unknown nonbonded energy type symbols:"

+07/13/2019: When eff file is provided as an argument, sigma works.
+If the file was generated and then appended during cryo_fit2, sigma not works.

 07/04/2019: both kaguya and sparky stopped working after making 1,107 parameter exploration folders

 06/27/2019: Cryo_fit2 uses available number of cores automatically using from libtbx.introspection import number_of_processors